 I see many clients for psychotherapy who really struggle at this time of year.

-The truth is that it is not being alone over the festive season in itself that is the major issue it is our minds non acceptance of that situation or our minds judgment of ourselves that creates the distress.
-Spend some time surrounded by something beautiful in nature or in a beautiful church or building.
-Be as present as you can , be aware of and fully accept any emotion then just become aware of awareness or consciousness itself.In this way the peace of the festive season will not bypass you, rather you can find a peace that is not dependant on any outside circumstances.There is a sense of connectedness and deep acceptance when we are present that is very healing.
-Really we are learning how to deeply love and accept ourselves.
+It is our minds non acceptance of aloneness and our self judgment that often contributes to distress.
+Spend some time surrounded by something beautiful in nature or in a beautiful building.
+Be as present as you can , be aware of and fully accept any emotion.Then just become aware of awareness itself.In this way the peace of the festive season will not bypass you, rather you can find a peace that is not dependant on any outside circumstances.Presence creates a sense of connectedness and deep acceptance that is very healing.
+We can learn to access the love that is inside.

-Another issue clients commonly face is a feeling of overwhelmedness or exhaustion that comes in these busy family oriented times of year.
+Overwhelmedness is common in these busy times of year.
 Firstly never resist the opportunity that these busy situations provide for you.
 Many of us, myself included in past times, don’t look forward to these times because we have fear of being overwhelmed.
 Actually these occasions provide the perfect opportunity for us to tune in and notice how our body is going.
-If there is exhaustion or overwhelmedness it is up to us to look after our bodies better.
-No one else can do it for us, no one will come and rescue us, give up on that concept.
+If there is overwhelm it is up to us to look after our bodies better.
+No one else can do it for us.

 Dealing with difficult people